pathakmukul/Gemini-LIVE-API-Bidirectional-Audio-in-React-Native/README.md

 - Your voice is streamed to Gemini and you'll hear the AI's response played through the main speaker.
 - Visual indicators show when the AI is speaking and the current status.
 - All audio is routed through the loudspeaker for maximum clarity.
+- **To view the transcript, tap the Transcript button next to Start/Stop.
+The popup will show a live chat log of your conversation.**

 ---